MKPerformer ClassA MKPerformer object does two

 beats.

-To get things started, a MKPerformer
+To get things started, a MKPerformer's

 first perform message is